 1. Treatment Is Not Working

-If your loved one is suffering from a terminal illness and treatment is not working, they may require hospice care.
+If your loved one suffers from a terminal illness and treatment is not working, they may require hospice care.
 On the other hand, if your loved one doesn’t want aggressive intervention, hospice care is a good choice.

 Some of the illnesses that may prompt hospice care include heart disease, cancer, lung disease, stroke, Alzheimer’s disease, kidney failure, and much more.